mozilla/node-convict/README.md

 collected and thrown or displayed at once.

 #### allowed option

-1. `warn`: If the `warn` value is passed (that is `{allowed: 'warn'}` is passed), any properties specified in config files that are not declared in the schema will just be displayed.
-By default the allowed option is set to `warn`.
+1. `warn`: If set to `warn` (that is `{allowed: 'warn'}` is passed), any properties specified in config files that are not declared in the schema will print a warning.
+This is the default behavior.

-2. `strict`: If the `strict` value is passed (that is `{allowed: 'strict'}` is passed), any properties specified in config files that are not declared in the schema will result in errors.
+2. `strict`: If set to `strict` (that is `{allowed: 'strict'}` is passed), any properties specified in config files that are not declared in the schema will throw errors.
 This is to ensure that the schema and the config files are in sync.

 ### config.getProperties()